CONTACT USTaylor Rose Pamperin, M. Ed.

 How do I get started on the application process?

-More information on the application processor contact the Graduate School with any questions.
+Contact the Graduate School with any questions about the application process.
 You can also schedule an information session with our DE MSN Graduate Advisor or tour campus.

-If you’re ready to start the application process, review the application requirements and begin your Nursing CAS application.
+If you’re ready to start the application process, review the application requirements and begin your Graduate School application.
 Don’t forget to submit your supplementary application through the Graduate School.

 I have already taken some of these prerequisite courses, but it was quite awhile ago.
 Is there a time limit on these courses?
 Also, how will I know if my courses are acceptable?